Campbell Memorial High School

-Campbell Memorial High School is a public high school in Campbell, Ohio, United States.
+Memorial High School (commonly referred to as Campbell Memorial High School) is a public high school located in Campbell, Ohio, United States.
 It is the only high school in the Campbell City School District.
-Athletic teams compete as the Campbell Memorial Red Devils in the Ohio High School Athletic Association as a member of the Mahoning Valley Athletic Conference.
+Athletic teams are known as the Red Devils and compete as a member of the Ohio High School Athletic Association in the Mahoning Valley Athletic Conference.

+Following World War I, Memorial High School opened in 1925, and the name “Memorial” was chosen in honor of soldiers, reflecting common postwar naming practices.

+Campbell Memorials current high school campus was built in 1971 on 6th Avenue.
+The 1925 building was demolished in 2003.